The National Party is New Zealand’s most successful political party. By 2020 it had been in government for 47 years, more than any other party.

 Reform, backed by farmers and business, was the senior partner.
 Set up in 1905, it had governed from 1912 to 1928.
 United was a remnant of the Liberal Party, which had governed from 1891 to 1912.
 After two changes of name and several changes of leader and policy platform, United formed a minority government in 1928, initially with support from Labour but, as the 1930s economic depression deepened, increasingly from Reform.
 From September 1931 United governed in coalition with Reform.

-The two parties campaigned together as the National Political Federation in the 1935 election.
+In 1935 the two parties campaigned together as the National Political Federation.
 Labour won in a landslide, and the federation gained only 19 of Parliament's 80 seats (32.9% of the vote).
 The right-wing splinter Democratic Party received 7.8% of the vote.

 Merging the two parties had been debated but rejected in 1922 and 1925.
 Reform leader Gordon Coates (prime minister from 1925 to 1928) opposed formal fusion in 1925 and during the 1931–35 coalition, and remained sceptical in 1936.
 In the new Parliament, United leader George Forbes (prime minister from 1931 to 1935) was leader of the opposition and therefore the effective head of the National Party.
 He was replaced as party leader by former Reform and coalition minister Adam Hamilton at the end of the parliamentary session, in early November 1936.

-The Labour government was re-elected with 55.8% of the vote in 1938.
+In 1938, the Labour government was re-elected with 55.8% of the vote.
 Hamilton was replaced, at the party executive's initiative, by Sidney Holland on 26 November 1940.
-Holland withdrew National’s support from the five-person war cabinet set up in 1941, though Hamilton and Coates stayed on in it.
+Holland withdrew National’s support from the five-person war cabinet set up in 1941, though Hamilton and Coates stayed on it.
 Holland gradually brought most other right-of-centre splinter groups into National – many Democrats joined after 1936 – and in successive elections increased his party’s share of the vote.
-In 1949 his efforts were rewarded when he led his party to victory in the November election.
+In November 1949 his efforts were rewarded when he led his party to victory.

 Holland was a conservative – a Baptist and a British Empire loyalist who called himself ‘a Britisher through and through’.1 He was the co-owner of a Christchurch engineering business and had been active in the New Zealand Legion, an anti-socialist business lobby.
 He believed in ‘[i]ndividual freedom, individual responsibility, individual initiative, individual opportunity, individual enterprise and individual reward’.2 Holland was finance minister as well as prime minister in the new government.
 He intended to liberalise the economy.
 However, he made only limited changes, leaving in place compulsory unionism, quotas on imports (intended to foster local industry and manage the external balance of payments) and extensive regulation-making powers.
 ‘Conservative’ in practice meant keeping the mixed economy of both private and public enterprise, in which the state was a major actor through a welfare state, nationalised industries and regulation.

-In September 1951 Holland called a snap election, in which he received an overwhelming electoral mandate.
-The result reflected widespread public support for his handling of the recently ended waterfront labour dispute – the most costly in New Zealand’s history – as well as an economic boom fuelled by very high wool prices.
+In September 1951 Holland called a snap election in which he received a strong mandate.
+The result reflected both widespread public support for his handling of the recently ended waterfront labour dispute – the most costly in New Zealand’s history – and an economic boom fuelled by very high wool prices.